ashwani-adu3839/Natural-language-processing/README.md

 2) Fine tuning pretrained model for Natural Language Processing task using Huggingface and Haysatck API.

-3)NLP task using sklearn library.
+3) NLP task using sklearn library.

 # Link
 [Bahdanau](https://arxiv.org/abs/1409.0473)- _Neural Machine Translation by Jointly Learning to Align and Translate_